-File Form 1099-C, Cancellation of Debt, by February 28, 2007 (April 2, 2007, if filed electronically), for each debtor for whom you canceled a debt owed to you of \$600 or more only if:
+File Form 1099-C, Cancellation of Debt, for each debtor for whom you canceled a debt owed to you of \$600 or more only if:

-- 1. You are an entity described under Who Must File below and - An identifiable event has occurred.
+- 1. You are an entity described under Who Must File below and - 2.
+An identifiable event has occurred.
 It does not matter whether the actual cancellation is on or before the date of the identifiable event.
-See When Is a Debt Canceled on page AC-3.
+See When Is a Debt Canceled on page 3.